Columbus City Center: Final days

 Two recent developments have set the stage for what could potentially revitalize the area surrounding City Center.
 First is the pronounced downtown housing boom, which has brought many young professionals back to the city.
 Several vacant buildings have been converted into condos, and the nearby German Village continues to show strong growth.
 Second, and more immediate, is the substantial redevelopment of the vacant Lazarus building.
 The redevelopment, now complete, converted the building to a format suitable for office space, academic research, arts, and dining.

-On February 3, 2009, Columbus Mayor Michael Coleman announced that Columbus City Center would close on March 5, 2009, and be torn down by the Summer of 2009.
+On February 3, 2009, Columbus Mayor Michael Coleman announced that Columbus City Center would close on March 5, and be torn down by the following summer.
 The parking garage that was constructed for City Center remained, as did its underground parking area, but the mall was demolished.

 The last retail business to operate in the mall, and also an original tenant from when the mall opened in 1989, was a franchise of Mark Pi's Express, which closed on February 27, 2009.

 The mall was officially closed to all pedestrian traffic on Thursday March 5, 2009.
 Demolition of the mall began on approximately October 1, 2009, and was completed in March 2010.
 Demolition was by S.G.
 Loewendick & Sons.